Mmoolchandji/trying-branching/README.md

 # trying-branching
-- create feature brnch and merge it with the main brach
+- create feature branch and merge it with the main brach
 - created the feature branch
+- tested the branching & merging